Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Mode analysis

 For a general charged fluid, the mode analysis is more complicated than the neutral case.
 The dispersion relation is now 6th order algebraic equation~(for a conformal U(1) charged fluid, see Ref.~\cite{Taghinavaz:2020axp})

 where we defined

-As in the case of the neutral fluid, the above dispersion relation is reliable up to $\mathcal O(\varepsilon)$, and we need to solve the dispersion relation order by order in the gradient.
-In the low energy limit, regardless of strong or weak couplings, the zeroth order solution is found as
+As in the case of the neutral fluid, the above dispersion relation is reliable up to $\mathcal O(\varepsilon)$, and we need to solve the dispersion relation order by order in $\varepsilon$.
+In the low energy limit, the zeroth order solution is found as

 The adiabatic sound velocity $c_{s/n}$ contains Eq.~\eqref{cddef1} in the neutral limit.
 The explicit form of $c_{s/n}$ is found in Eq.~\eqref{exp:adiabaticsv}.
 Zeroth order thermodynamics is stable if $c_{s/n}^2\geq 0$.
 The first-order solution is found as